lwchkg/sunlight-x/README.md

 While the highlighter can be run, it is still a WIP.

+# Features

+- Relatively accurate highlighting for some languages.
+  This is mainly done with a context-aware highlighting facility (at the expense of more complex language modules).
+  In particular, "named identifiers" are supported in addition to normal identifiers.
+- Use multiple themes at the same time.
+- Line numbering.
+- Line highlighting.

 # Usage

 The API of the highlighter is still evolving.